 Improving the security of your data need not be as complicated as you might think.
-Even by making just a few simple changes to the way your business stores and uses its data, you’ll go a way in ensuring it doesn’t fall into the wrong hands.To help get your business started we asked Aura Information Security's virtual security officer (VSO), Petra Smith, to give her three top tips for how businesses can better manage data.
+Even by making just a few simple changes to the way your business stores and uses its data, you’ll go a long way in ensuring it doesn’t fall into the wrong hands.To help get your business started we asked Aura Information Security's virtual security officer (VSO), Petra Smith, to give her three top tips for how businesses can better manage data.

 - When it comes to data security, less is more… so don’t collect it in the first place.
 It’s incredibly tempting to collect information we don’t need because it “might be useful” later.
 But remember, there’s a cost to maintaining and securing information just like any other asset.
 If you don’t collect it, you can’t lose it.